All Library locations will be closed Tuesday, December 24 & Wednesday, December 25, for the Christmas holiday.

 Kathleen Kennedy is the Library’s Career Specialist.
 She holds a BA from Rockhurst University in Administration of Justice and Theology and a MSW from the University of Kansas.
 As a MSW social worker, Kathleen has many years of experience in urban KCMO/KCKS providing employment and career counseling, child abuse/neglect and substance use disorder treatment, homelessness and emergency assistance services, and criminal legal system work.
 She is passionate and driven to provide individual advocacy, strong community collaborations, and activism against systemic oppression.

-• Banks provide the convenience of keeping track of the amount of money you have available making money management easier.
+- Banks and credit unions provide the convenience of keeping track of the amount of money you have available making money management easier.

-• Bank users establish relationships with bank staff; this can help when applying for bank loans.
+- Bank users establish relationships with financial institution staff; this can help when applying for bank loans.

 Benefits of Savings Accounts

-• Most allow deducting using both a handwritten check and a debit or “check” card.
+- Most allow deducting using both a debit card or a handwritten check.

 Checking Account Safety (From the Federal Reserve Board)

-• Balance your checkbook by keeping track of checks written, ATM withdrawals, and deposits!
+- Balance your checkbook by keeping track of checks written, debit card used, ATM withdrawals, and deposits!

 About Electronic Check Conversion (From the Federal Reserve Board)